 Now that the preparation is done, you’re ready to learn how to manscape your junk!back to menu ↑

-Don’t multitask with any tools that you intend to use on your genital area.
+Don’t multitask with any tools that you intend to use in your pubic area.
 You should not use the kitchen scissors or a trimmer that will be used on your head.
 That’s because bacteria, such as staph (Staphylococcus) can remain on old razors etc.

 - Lather up the area (including the scrotum) with shower gel/foam.